data-creative/data-creative.github.io/_posts/2017-06-30-next-train-mobile.md

 The best user feedback I have received about this app is that "It looks like it was built by Google".
 So kudos to [Native Base](https://nativebase.io/) and [React Native Vector Icons](https://github.com/oblador/react-native-vector-icons) for providing the slick UI components and icons, respectively.
 Also thanks to the [React Native Date-picker](https://github.com/xgfe/react-native-datepicker) and [React Native Swipe List](https://github.com/jemise111/react-native-swipe-list-view) libraries for providing intuitive ways to pick dates and delete list items, respectively.

 > Note: I would consider using NativeBase components in the future, but I also have my eye on [Twitter Bootstrap components](https://react-bootstrap.github.io/introduction.html) making their way into the React Native ecosystem.
-Let's see how the competition unfolds.
+I look forward to evaluating Twitter Bootstrap components for upcoming projects.

 ## Development Notes